🌱

 Is an EV actually cheaper than a gas car over time?

-For most drivers who charge at home, EVs have lower total cost of ownership over 5+ years — lower fuel costs (electricity vs gas), lower maintenance (no oil changes, fewer brake replacements), and often lower insurance.
-The key variables are: how much you drive, your local electricity vs gas price, and whether you qualify for purchase incentives.
+For most drivers who charge at home, EVs have lower total cost of ownership over 5+ years — Consumer Reports' 'Maintenance + Fuel Savings' analysis (2020, updated through 2024) consistently lands EVs $6-12K cheaper over typical ownership, and the US DOE Alternative Fuels Data Center (AFDC) confirms lower per-mile fuel costs for home-charged EVs across all 50 states.
+The key variables are: how much you drive, your local electricity vs gas price, and whether you qualify for purchase incentives (post-IRA federal credit + state programs).
 Our EV vs gas calculator models the full 10-year cost comparison.

 How is the carbon footprint calculated?